readthedocs/blog/announcing-community-cdn.rst

 .. meta::
    :description lang=en:

-      Read the Docs Community now has a CDN enabled for all projects.
+      Read the Docs Community now has Cloudflare CDN enabled for all projects resulting in faster and more secure documentation worldwide.

 Shipping a CDN on Read the Docs Community